Having a hard time deciding between Epcot and Animal Kingdom?

 Even though the World Showcase is comprised of 11 different areas, I’m lumping it all in as one big attraction for this list.
 Epcot is split into two sections: Future World up front and The World Showcase in the back.
 Future World is fine, but the World Showcase is where Epcot really shines.
 The World Showcase is made up of 11 “Pavilions”- Mexico, Norway, China, Germany, Italy, America, Morocco, Japan, France, UK, and Canada.
 Each Pavilion is full of unique dining, shopping, and entertainment.
 The whole Showcase is one of the coolest things at Disney World, especially for adults.

-Illuminations: Reflections of Earth is Epcot’s nighttime fireworks show.
-It’s hands-down my favorite “nighttime spectacular” at Disney World.
+Epcot Forever is Epcot’s current nighttime fireworks show.
 The show takes place in the middle of the World Showcase Lagoon is an elaborate display of fireworks, pyrotechnics, lights, and music.
 It’s a can’t-miss part of any Disney World vacation.

 The American Adventure (10/10)